 This page provides an introduction to ventricular rhythms and links to training materials on this website.

+When the ventricles handle the pacemaking role, they can be observed on EKG tracings.
 This website and related websites provide training, practice drills and quizzes related to ventricular rhythms.

 There are several type of ventricular rhythms:

 Accelerated idioventricular rhythm occurs when three or more ventricular escape beats appear in a sequence.
 Heart rate will be 50-100 bpm.
 The QRS complex will be wide (0.12 sec. or more).

 Asystole is the state of no cardiac electrical activity and no cardiac output.
 Immediate action is required.